nocturnetech/_WorkingWithFunctions/README.md

 3. average
 4. square root

-The program outputs the aswer and stores it to results.txt file.
+The program outputs the answer and stores it to results.txt file.
 It will continously ask to chose an action until we chose:
 5. finish